NandVinchhi/RedisGraphVisualisation/README.md

 This will automatically open a browser window and start the app at localhost:3000.
 AAAND THATS IT! your app should be up and running.

-###trouble-shooting
+The code is explained in the form of comments.

+### trouble-shooting
 1. If you receive an error in the redis-cli, ensure that no other server is running on port 6379.
 2. If there are any errors with node or npm, try upgrading the version.
 3. Ensure that you don't enter any other queries before creating your graph.
 If you do, then be sure to delete the entire graph and make a fresh one, as it will interfere with the main graph.
 4. Ensure that all the required packages are installed.
 Refer to package.json if you have doubts about the packages.

-##To-Do list
+## To-Do list
 1. Implement a better framework to customise the node shape.
 2. Implement a way to display the properties of each link in the graph.
 3. In server.js line 75, there is a bug where the data value remains null even after the componentDidMount function.
 Therefore, I need to initialise it with a graph.
 This repo is open to any workarounds or optimisations regarding this.

-Any other optimisations or changes to the README.md are welcome in the form of a PR.
+Any other optimisations or changes to the README.md are welcome in the form of PRs.